pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1303 Learning Pandas

+Today I am continuing learning more about pandas, I need to do a basic diagram showing some data using the matplotlib python library also I learn how to select some date from a pandas dataframe.
+I cannot advance in the Microservice Patterns book because I am continuing studying english.

 #### Day 1302 Pandas and PySpark

-Well today I continue practicing with pandas and pyspark python libraries.
+Well, today I continue practicing with pandas and pyspark python libraries.
 I need to analyze some CSV files and extract selected data.
-Filter data with pyspark is like SQL but with pandas I believe that is more efficient.
-I do the same process with the two libraries, but with pyspark the process take more time rather than pandas.
-Also save a dataframe in a new csv is easier with pandas.
+Filter data with pyspark is like SQL, but with pandas I believe that is more efficient.
+I do the same process with the two libraries, but with pyspark the process takes more time rather than pandas.
+Also, saving a dataframe in a new csv is easier with pandas.

 #### Day 1301 Pyspark